 |Utilize its rich natural and cultural heritage to build a vibrant city||Population likely to rise from 3.5mn in 2016 to 5mn by 2030|

 |Potential to develop riverside tourism and cultural entertainment||Competition with state capital Mumbai for development funds|

 A new consortium ‘Pune Smart City Development Corporation Limited’ has been created to approve and manage 15 different projects across the city and some projects specific ones in the Aundh-Baner-Balewadi region.
 Kunal Kumar, Pune Municipal Corporation’s dynamic commissioner has been recognized for taking ownership on various urban development initiatives and leading the team that won the national competition for smart cities.

 Now the team led by Kunal Kumar has to move from the easy task of having great ideas on papers to the tough task of bringing them into reality.
-However, ahead of the launch by PM Modi, a tussle has begun between the Pune city mayor and the municipal commissioner over the credit for smart city projects in Pune.
+However, ahead of the launch by PM Modi, a tussle has begun between the Pune city mayor and the municipal commissioner over taking the credit for smart city projects in Pune.
 Further, the decade-long implementation of the Bus Rapid Transit system is a classic example of a good idea badly implemented by the government.